iamdanfox/event-sourcing/README.md

 Perhaps my first 100ms timeout was too slow?
 I try dialing it up to 5000ms.
 Yep, that's done the trick.
 Message received first time.
 Perhaps zookeeper on my little docker containers is just slow setting up consumers.

+Time to find a Jackson implementation of Kafka's `Deserializer<T>`.
+Strange that there doesn't seem to be a maven artifact I can just depend on here.
+Nevermind, it's only 40 lines of code.